-So how are Offset() and Match() linked to each other?
+So how are INDEX() and MATCH() linked to each other?

-Since MATCH returns the position of the item you are looking for in a list, you can then use this position in OFFSET to fetch values surrounding the searched value.
+Since MATCH returns the position of the item you are looking for in a list, you can then use this position in INDEX to fetch values surrounding the searched value.

-Remember, both VLOOKUP and MATCH throw a fail error of #value! if the value you are looking for is not there.
-Also, OFFSET returns a range so make sure you pass the value to another function like SUM that accepts ranges.
+Remember, both VLOOKUP and MATCH throw a fail error of #N/A if the value you are looking for is not there.
+If you want to stop seeing the error, use IFERROR function.